thangmai/notify-me/README.md

 Now, SMS integration is done only with `Ancel SMS Empresa` using the [clj-ancel-sms][7] library.

-Extension is not only desirable but posible, since each sms provider is treated as a plugin complying with a dispatching protocol.
+Extension is not only desirable but possible, since each sms provider is treated as a plugin complying with a dispatching protocol.

 ## Docs